-Set up a new disk on Windows 8.1 or 8 and you’ll be asked whether you want to use MBR (Master Boot Record) or GPT (GUID Partition Table).
+Set up a new disk on Windows 10 or 8.1 and you’ll be asked whether you want to use MBR (Master Boot Record) or GPT (GUID Partition Table).
 Today we’re explaining the difference between GPT and MBR and helping you choose the right one for your PC or Mac.

 What Do GPT and MBR Do?

 MBR was first introduced with IBM PC DOS 2.0 in 1983.
 It’s called Master Boot Record because the MBR is a special boot sector located at the beginning of a drive.
 This sector contains a boot loader for the installed operating system and information about the drive’s logical partitions.
 The boot loader is a small bit of code that generally loads the larger boot loader from another partition on a drive.
-If you have Windows installed, the initial bits of the Windows boot loader reside here—that’s why you may have to repair your MBR if it’s overwritten and Windows won’t boot.
+If you have Windows installed, the initial bits of the Windows boot loader reside here—that’s why you may have to repair your MBR if it’s overwritten and Windows won’t start.
 If you have Linux installed, the GRUB boot loader will typically be located in the MBR.

-GPT also stores cyclic redundancy check (CRC) values to check that its data is intact — if the data is corrupted, GPT can notice the problem and attempt to recover the damaged data from another location on the disk.
+GPT also stores cyclic redundancy check (CRC) values to check that its data is intact.
+If the data is corrupted, GPT can notice the problem and attempt to recover the damaged data from another location on the disk.
 MBR had no way of knowing if its data was corrupted—you’d only see there was a problem when the boot process failed or your drive’s partitions vanished.

 GPT drives tend to include a “protective MBR.”
 This type of MBR says that the GPT drive has a single partition that extends across the entire drive.
 If you try to manage a GPT disk with an old tool that can only read MBRs, it will see a single partition that extends across the entire drive.
-The MBR ensures the old tools won’t mistake the GPT drive for an unpartitioned drive and overwrite its GPT data with a new MBR.
+This protective MBR ensures the old tools won’t mistake the GPT drive for an unpartitioned drive and overwrite its GPT data with a new MBR.
 In other words, the protective MBR protects the GPT data from being overwritten.

 Other modern operating systems can also use GPT.
 Linux has built-in support for GPT.
 Apple’s Intel Macs no longer use Apple’s APT (Apple Partition Table) scheme and use GPT instead.